 Commercial appliances’ testing is typically focused on safety and labelling certifications, food equipment sanitation, international regulation compliance, and electromagnetic compatibility assessment.
 There is no evidence in literature of methods or standards for accelerated wear testing for this type of products used to evaluate their gradual wear and longevity.
 Therefore, we developed test methods for accelerated ageing of aesthetical surfaces applied on professional appliances based on the types of wear experienced in use [19].

 To simulate the daily manual cleaning process in the kitchen environment, a specific testing appliance has been designed to get a functional tuning of different testing parameters.
 The need for a specific testing apparatus came out of the peculiar application, as it has been done for other cases where wear take place [23–26], being manual cleaning represents an unstable and non-static process.
-[27–31][32]
+The testing set up has been developed and inspired from some standards that simulate specific tribosystems [27–31], following the guidelines and considering the need of a more realistic simulation for the studied application [ASTM G190-06] compared to the more common Taber abraser used in [ASTM C501-84(2015)].
+The aim of the using a full-scale accelerated wear testing is not to explore all the possible effects of the factors that might influence wear (e.g., surface roughness, backing type, humidity, etc.), but to rapidly assess a general pattern of wear behaviour from which performance trends could be predicted [32].

 The present study reflects on different methods for the analysis of sintered ceramic surfaces after accelerated wear testing conducted to simulate the cleaning procedures in wet and dry conditions during the lifetime of professional kitchen worktops.
 Surface roughness measurements and image processing have been used to characterize the aged samples basing roughness.
 The sensorial analysis technique of paired-comparison test [18] has been used to verify if through tactile perception the user was able to assess samples roughness changes.

 The first aim of the paper is to select the material finishing that the user perceives as the one that has changed the least over time, according to the material replacement of a professional kitchen worktop.
 This was achieved by evaluating the level of concordance between image processing and sensory analysis results with physical parameters measurements [33–35].
 Linked to this, another objective of the study is to assess the reliability of image processing and sensory test as qualitative instruments for the analysis of accelerated life-tests results and materials aging.
-In the end, the final purpose of this experimental work is to reduce the disciplinary gap between materials engineers and designers in materials selection, exploring both materials quantitative properties (wear aging) and qualitative dimensions (roughness perception).

 MATERIALS AND METHODS